Matthew Henry was a Heretic!

 'Baptism is a Sacrament wherein the washing with water in the Name of the Father and of the Son and of the Holy Ghost, doth signify and seal our engrafting into Christ, and partaking of the benefits of the covenant of grace and our engagement to be the Lord's.' —SOURCE

 Show me that in the Bible!
-Show me where baptism is a sacrament!
+Show me where water baptism is a sacrament!
 The word "sacrament" is NOT even found in the Bible.
 The dictionary defines sacrament as, "a formal religious act conferring a specific grace on those who receive it."
 What "grace" is conferred upon us by being baptized?
 Clearly, the word "sacrament" is a dangerous and unscriptural word.
 There is NO grace bestowed upon anyone by being baptized.
 Getting baptized will just get you wet!

-It's high time for Christians to become CHRISTIANS, and stop hobnobbing with the "harlots" of Catholicism.
+It's high-time for Christians to become CHRISTIANS and stop hobnobbing with the "harlots" of Catholicism.
 The Protestants are those who's forefathers separated from the Roman Catholic Religion.
 Protestants may have come out of Catholicism; but Catholicism certainly didn't come out of them.
 If you don't believe me, then read about Martin Loser (Martin Luther) who idolized Mary, taught the Immaculate Conception, and believed that Mary is the mother of all believers.
-Also, please read, Lutheran Lies and The Damnable Martin Luther Deception.
-As a Christian, I am glad to say that I am NOT a Protestant.
-I never came out of the Great Whore of Catholicism (Revelation 17:5,19:2).
-Baptists are not Protestants and never were.